About learning in the early years

 - measuring out flour for muffins.

-If your child has the opportunity to try lots of different activities, it gives her lots of ways to learn and chances to practise what she’s learning.
+All children benefit from trying plenty of different activities.
+This gives them many ways to learn and many chances to practise what they’re learning.
 For example, it’s important for your child to have activities that are inside and outside, physically active or quiet, free play or more structured, and so on.

 Your child needs your support for learning.
-For example, he might sometimes need you to show him what to do.
-But he doesn’t need you to give him all the answers.
-Letting your child make mistakes and find out for himself how the world works is a big part of learning.
-Praise and encouragement when your child tries hard will keep him interested and help him feel good.
+For example, your child might sometimes need you to show them what to do.
+But your child doesn’t need you to give them all the answers.
+Letting children make mistakes and find out for themselves how the world works is a big part of learning.
+Praise and encouragement when your child tries hard will keep them interested and help them feel good.
+It will also encourage them to try again in the future.

 What young children are learning